MohamedAmineBoulawdhen/Init-HTML-CSS/README.md

 6. Be creative!

 ## Example
 A sample of a portfolio web page can be found [here](https://dribbble.com/shots/10854907-Amike-Personal-Portfolio-WordPress-Theme).
+You can use the Internet to search for more portfolio models.
 However, you are encouraged to be creative and not to replicate the example entirely.
-You can use the Internet to search for portfolio models.
 ## Conclusion
 With these instructions, you should be able to create a professional portfolio web page with a custom stylesheet using CSS.
 You will be able to change the display of the navbar, change the font, and add classes to your HTML elements.
 Remember to be creative and have fun with this project.
 Good luck!